ccri/cloud-local/README.md

 WARNING - you should stop and clean cloud-local before changing any of these parameters since they will modify the config and may prevent cloud-local from cleanly shutting down.
 Changing port offsets is supported by XML comments in the accumulo and hadoop config files.
 Removing or changing these comments (CL_port_default) will likely cause failures.

+## GoeServer

+If you have the environment variable GEOSERVER_HOME set you can use this parameter to start GeoServer at the same time but running in a child thread.

+    bin/cloud-local.sh start -gs

+Similarly, you can instruct cloud-local to shutdown GeoServer with the cloud using:

+    bin/cloud-local.sh stop -gs

+Additionally, if you need to restart GeoServer you may use the command `regeoserver`:

+    bin/cloud-local.sh regeoserver

+The GeoServer PID is stored in `$CLOUD_HOME/data/geoserver/pid/geoserver.pid` and GeoServer's stdout is redirected to `$CLOUD_HOME/data/geoserver/log/std.out`.

 ## Maintenance

 The `cloud-local.sh` script provides options for maintenance.
 Best to stop the cloud before performing any of these tasks.
 Pass in the parameter `clean` to remove software (but not the tar.gz's) and data.
 The parameter `reconfigure` will first `clean` then `init`.